 Working from home can be difficult — you’re surrounded by the distractions of your everyday life, from paying bills to cleaning.
 You can use feng shui to create a productive and comfortable space to work in to maximize your output.
-Here are some tips for getting started with feng shui in your home to create your perfect working environment.
+Here are some tips about Feng Shui Principles – Apply then to your home office to create a perfect working environment.

 One important element of working from home is making sure that you have a completely separate space for doing work.
 If you are tempted to check your email in the bedroom or do a little work while watching television in the living room, resist those urges.
 Designate an area of your home for your professional life.